cmonasterial/Azure-VM-Base-DVWA-ELK-Deployment-Project-/README.md

 ![Screenshot](https://github.com/cmonasterial/Azure-VM-Base-DVWA-ELK-Deployment-Project-/blob/main/Screenshots/Elk%20Install%20Part%206.PNG)

-- Below screenshot is the command to use to run the playbook and what it looks like when executed.
-If you see red notes it means something is not right and need to correct it.
+- Below screenshot is the command to use to run the ELK playbook and what it looks like when executed.
+Same thing as DVWA, if you see red notes it means something is not right and need to correct it.
 "Ok" message is a good indicator that it is successful.

 ![Screenshot](https://github.com/cmonasterial/Azure-VM-Base-DVWA-ELK-Deployment-Project-/blob/main/Screenshots/Install-Elk%20Yml.PNG)